 For me, the attraction to visit Florence was its long association with leather goods artisans and craftsmanship rather than its abundant Renaissance art, medieval history or famous architecture.
-Florence is after all the birth place of Italian fashion and the home of Gucci.
-And I am after all someone who loves fashion.
-In July 2015, the stars aligned and the time had come for me to visit the Italian fashion capitals of Milan and Florence.
-So off I went to spend a few days in the heart of Florence to soak up the fashion history and discover what delights this ancient, medieval city had to offer.
-I must admit I didn’t know too much about Florence other than it was reportedly beautiful and synonymous with Gucci.
-I must also admit that at this point in my life Renaissance art doesn’t captive my heart.
-Which is why any meaningful commentary about the abundance of Renaissance art in Florence is missing.
-Apologies to any Renaissance art lovers.
+Florence is after all, the birth place of Italian fashion and home of Gucci.
+And I am after all, someone who loves fashion.
+In July 2015, the stars aligned and the time had come for me to finally visit the Italian fashion capitals of Milan and Florence.
+Off I went to spend a few days in the heart of Florence to soak up the fashion history and discover what delights this ancient, medieval city had to offer.
+I must admit, I didn’t know too much about Florence other than it was reportedly beautiful and synonymous with Gucci.
+I must also admit that, at this point in my life, Renaissance art doesn’t captive my heart.
+Which is why any meaningful commentary about the abundance of Renaissance art in Florence is missing here; apologies to any Renaissance art lovers.
 Maybe I will gravitate towards this period of art history later in life.
-In the meantime, here are a few surprising things I learnt about Florence during my brief stay:
+In the meantime, here are 15 surprising things I learnt about Florence:

 - The Gucci Museo although small, is a must visit for fashion lovers and Gucci girls.
-You will want to steal every vintage piece on display from the Flora prints, to the iconic Bamboo bags, to the glamorous evening dresses.
+You will want to steal every vintage item on display; from the Flora prints, to the iconic Bamboo bags, to the glamorous evening dresses.